crazytruth/insanic/docs/source/insanic/status_codes.rst

 HTTP Status Codes
 ====================

-I have imported the status codes from
+I have also imported the status codes from
 `Django Rest Framework <http://www.django-rest-framework.org/api-guide/status-codes/>`_ to make code more readable.
-I have had the pleasure of working with them, so I have included them for use in Insanic.

 Usage
 ------